EPCCed/SiMLInt/docs/README.md

 Export the (trained) ML model in a format suitable for SmartSim.

-In our example we are using a grid 128x256 with 4 guard cells in the x dimension, hence our model expects a grid of size (132, 256).
-Here we use a model that returns all zeros to ..., so we create
-`zero_model-132-256.pb` in the current directory:
+In the small test example we are using a grid 128x256 with 4 guard cells in the x dimension, hence our model expects a grid of size (132, 256).
+Here we use a model that returns all zeros to ..., so we create `zero_model-132-256.pb` in the current directory:
 ```
 python write_zero_model.py 132 256 -f zero-model-132-256.pb
 ```